lamini-ai/lamini-ai.github.io/docs/auth.md

     key: "<YOUR-KEY-HERE>"
 ```

 The best part?
-The [Llama python package](https://pypi.org/project/llama-llm) will automatically load your key from this config file for you, so you don't have to worry about it.
+The [Lamini python package](https://pypi.org/project/lamini) will automatically load your key from this config file for you, so you don't have to worry about it.

-If you're running Llama in a docker container, make sure to copy/mount this file inside the container.
+If you're running Lamini in a docker container, make sure to copy/mount this file inside the container.

-Configuring your Llama API key has never been so easy!
+Configuring your Lamini API key has never been so easy!

 ### Python API